By: Selin Esendagli

 I’ve explained before that cancer doesn’t really end there.
 There are preventative treatments you need to continue with, and psychological trauma that you need to work through, but I’m grateful that I can now tackle these with lighter shoulders.

-For anyone who is reading this, I have two messages that I want to emphasise.
+For anyone who is reading this, I have two messages that I want to emphasize.
 First of all, please check your breasts regularly, and go and have any abnormalities checked out.
 That includes a genetic test if you have a strong family history.
 Secondly, if this is something you are facing now, or might face in the future, know that there is a community here waiting for you with open arms and an endless stream of support.
 You are not alone.